John Smith (housebreaker): First conviction

-Second and third convictions
+Second conviction

 John Smith turned back to housebreaking upon release.
-He was tried at the Old Bailey.
+He was soon caught and was tried at the Old Bailey.
 Due to some complications of his case, the jury left the verdict to the twelve judges.
 The judges decided to set him free.

+Third conviction

-There appeared to be no hope for Smith on his third prosecution.
+When he was caught again, there appeared to be no hope for Smith on his third prosecution.
 It seemed as if the judge would certainly sentence him to an execution once and for all.
 However, the prosecutor died on the day before the trial was to commence, and Smith was once again set free.

 Final conviction and transportation

 On 17 May 1727, 66-year-old Smith (using the name John Wilson) was found stealing a padlock.
 Two watchmen had seen him and another man trying to steal the padlock, so they went up to investigate.
 The other man escaped, but Smith was found with eight picklock keys.
 Smith attempted to get rid of the padlock, although the padlock was later found in the 'Channel'.

 Although it was agreed that Smith had intended to burgle the warehouse, Smith was found guilty only of theft.
 He was sentenced to transportation to Virginia.
 He then lodged an appeal to Sir John Eyles Knight, the Lord Mayor, requesting for physical punishment in lieu of transportation.
-In spite of his physical disabilities and role as a father of two children, the court took no pity on him and he was taken to Virginia on the Susannah.
+In spite of his physical disabilities and role as a father of two children, the court took no pity on him and he was taken to Virginia on the Susannah in July 1727.